PDC-support/benchmarks-procurement/benchmarks/PyFR/README.md

 ### Obtaining the source code

-PyFR version 1.9.0 should be used for all benchmark runs.
+PyFR version 1.9.0 must be used for all benchmark runs.
 The source code can be downloaded from http://www.pyfr.org/download.php, but PyFR can also be installed using pip: `pip install pyfr==1.9.0`.